pr2502/ra-multiplex/README.md

 `ra-multiplex server` can run as a systemd user service, see the example `ra-mux.service`.

+On Windows, you can install it as a service with a 3rd-party tool like [NSSM](https://nssm.cc/).
+Make sure to configure the service to logon with your local user instead of the system account or it will have trouble finding local configuration files.

 Configure your editor to use `ra-multiplex` as `rust-analyzer`, for example for CoC in neovim edit `~/.config/nvim/coc-settings.json`, add: